 - This medicine should come with a Medication Guide.
 Read and follow these instructions carefully.
 Ask your doctor or pharmacist if you have any questions.
 Ask your pharmacist for the Medication Guide if you do not have one.

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

-- Make sure your doctor knows if you are using a steroid medicine (such as dexamethasone, prednisolone, prednisone, Medrol®, or Decadron®).
-Using a steroid together with this medicine may increase your chance of having tendon problems.
+- Make sure your doctor knows if you use a steroid medicine (such as dexamethasone, prednisolone, prednisone, Decadron®, or Medrol®).
+Your chance of tendon problems may increase if you use this medicine together with steroids.

-- Make sure your doctor knows if you are using arsenic trioxide (Trisenox®), a blood thinner (such as warfarin, Coumadin®), cisapride (Propulsid®), dofetilide (Tikosyn®), erythromycin (Ery-Tab®), medicine for depression (such as amitriptyline, doxepin, fluoxetine, nortriptyline, Elavil®, Pamelor®, or Sinequan®), medicine for mental illness (such as Geodon®, Haldol®, Mellaril®, or Serentil®), pain medicine (such as diclofenac, etodolac, indomethacin, nabumetone, piroxicam, Feldene®, Relafen®, or Voltaren®), or medicine for an abnormal heart rhythm (such as amiodarone, procainamide, quinidine, sotalol, Betapace®, or Corvert®).
+- Make sure your doctor knows if you use arsenic trioxide (Trisenox®), a blood thinner (such as warfarin, Coumadin®, or Jantoven®), cisapride (Propulsid®), erythromycin (Ery-Tab®), medicine for depression (such as amitriptyline, doxepin, fluoxetine, nortriptyline, Elavil®, Pamelor®, or Sinequan®), medicine for mental illness (such as Geodon®, Haldol®, Mellaril®, or Serentil®), pain medicine (such as diclofenac, etodolac, ibuprofen, indomethacin, nabumetone, naproxen, piroxicam, Feldene®, Relafen®, or Voltaren®), or medicine for an abnormal heart rhythm (such as amiodarone, disopyramide, dofetilide, procainamide, quinidine, sotalol, Betapace®, Cordarone®, Corvert®, Norpace®, Procanbid®, or Tikosyn®).